 A thickness planer is a worthy investment if you need to reclaim old lumber or dimension boards for a project.
 It beats painstakingly using a hand planer every time if you need to alter the thickness of long, hardwood boards.
-However, most thickness planer models have one thing in common: producing snipe.
+However, most thickness planer models have one thing in common: producing snipes.

 What is snipe?

 Snipe is a deeper cut made onto the leading and trailing ends of a board when fed through a thickness planer.
 It is much more common and more severe on the leading end.
 Snipe can be quite detrimental to your project, especially if you need the entire surface of the board cut to a certain thickness.
-If one or both ends of the board have slightly more material cut out, you’re basically left with an unusable piece of scrap board that’ll probably find life in another job.
+If one or both ends of the board have slightly more material cut out, you’re left with an unusable piece of scrap board that’ll probably find life in another job.

 What causes snipe?